I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensorclassextension-cleanupfile.md

 <p> </p>

 ## -remarks
-<p>Your driver must call this method to forward <a href="https://msdn.microsoft.com/library/windows/hardware/ff554905">IFileCallbackCleanup::OnCleanupFile</a> method calls from UMDF.
+<p>Your driver must call this method to forward <a href="umdf.ifilecallbackcleanup_oncleanupfile">IFileCallbackCleanup::OnCleanupFile</a> method calls from UMDF.
 You receive this call any time that a file handle closes.
 Typically, you receive this call after an application stops responding.</p>

-<p>When finished, the sensor class extension calls the driver in <a href="sensors.isensordriver_onclientdisconnect">ISensorDriver::OnClientDisconnect</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff545598">ISensorDriver::OnClientUnsubscribeFromEvents</a>, if applicable.</p>

-<p>Your driver must call this method to forward <a href="https://msdn.microsoft.com/library/windows/hardware/ff554905">IFileCallbackCleanup::OnCleanupFile</a> method calls from UMDF.
-You receive this call any time that a file handle closes.
-Typically, you receive this call after an application stops responding.</p>

-<p>When finished, the sensor class extension calls the driver in <a href="sensors.isensordriver_onclientdisconnect">ISensorDriver::OnClientDisconnect</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff545598">ISensorDriver::OnClientUnsubscribeFromEvents</a>, if applicable.</p>
+<p>When finished, the sensor class extension calls the driver in <a href="sensors.isensordriver_onclientdisconnect">ISensorDriver::OnClientDisconnect</a>, and <a href="sensors.isensordriver_onclientunsubscribefromevents">ISensorDriver::OnClientUnsubscribeFromEvents</a>, if applicable.</p>

 ## -requirements
 <table>